tildesarecool/ICBM-return-to-sender/README.md

 ---

+I went through many more iterations of this.
+Over and over I did this.

+Eventually I realized I needed to maintain the ratio of the x and y.
+And that the end of the line as its being drawn makes a triangle.
+So I'm describing a *trigonometry*.
+The *tangent* more specifically.
+I'm not sure if it's good or bad it took me so long to arrive at elementary trigonometry.

+So I've come to this conclusion but I haven't yet implemented it.
+At least I have a direction to go in now.

+---

 Today I worked for hours without success.
 I actually came painfully close a couple of times but still not acting the way I want it to.

 I eventually move on to making the end point of the line a specific mouse x and y position.
 I mean I capture those points and set them as the end point.
 The line doesn't actually end at that set of mouse coordinates.